somaniarushi/me/content/s/bucketlist.md

 - Have an exit a startup
 - Build a library in a university
 - Run an ad at Times Square in New York
-- Have a company attempt to hire you
+- ~~Have a company attempt to hire you~~
-- Become a MacArthur Fellow
 - Host a professional RPG game show.
+- Have a vacation place in Tahoe
+- Do a pullup
+- Make my own social media platform